wesnick/bikeshed/docs/project.md

 - Prefer a modular structure.
 The goal is for core functionality to be available via the CLI as well as the UI.

+### API Clients

+- The application includes a client for the PulseMCP API, which provides information about available MCP servers.
+- The client is implemented in `src/service/pulse_mcp_api.py` and provides async methods for interacting with the API.

 ### Python

 - When creating requests and responses, use HTMX